MicahBits-n-Bytes/pull-request-partner-lab/README.md

-# pull-request-partner-lab
+# Pull Request Partner Lab
+## Description
 A repository made for testing out pull requests.
+Using the magic of ✨*teamwork*✨
+## Instructions for contributing
+Follow the instructions in Partner.md